seqan/seqan/manual/source/Tutorial/SequencesInDepth.rst

 The following section will describe how you can improve capacity changes for your sequences.

 Each sequence object has a capacity, i.e. the reserved space for this object.
-The capacity can be set explicitly by functions such as :dox:`String#reserve reserve` or :dox:`SequenceConcept#resize resize`.
+The capacity can be set explicitly by functions such as :dox:`String#reserve` or :dox:`SequenceConcept#resize`.
-It can also bet set implicitly by functions like :dox:`ContainerConcept#append append`, :dox:`AssignableConcept#assign assign`, :dox:`SequenceConcept#insert insert` or :dox:`SequenceConcept#replace replace`, if the operation's result exceeds the length of the target sequence.
+It can also bet set implicitly by functions like :dox:`ContainerConcept#append`, :dox:`AssignableConcept#assign`, :dox:`SequenceConcept#insert` or :dox:`SequenceConcept#replace`, if the operation's result exceeds the length of the target sequence.

 If the current capacity of a sequence is exceeded by chaning the length, we say that the sequence overflows.
 There are several overflow strategies that determine what actually happens when a string should be expanded beyond its capacity.